zamweis/joychair/README.md

 ---

 Feel free to reach out to the project team for any questions or feedback.
-Happy navigating in VR with ChairIO Interface! 🎮🪑🌐
+Happy navigating in VR with Joychair Interface! 🎮🪑🌐
+"""